 Cervical cancer starts in the cells of the cervix.
 The cervix is the opening of the uterus.

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-A CT or MRI may be used to show the location and size of the cancer.
-You may be given contrast liquid to help the cancer show up better.
+- A CT or MRI may show the location and size of the cancer.
+You may be given contrast liquid to help the cancer show up better in pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

-- Radiation therapy uses high-energy x-ray beams to kill cancer cells.
+- Radiation therapy is used to kill cancer cells with high-energy x-ray beams.

 Your ovaries may stop working after radiation treatment.
 You may have problems urinating or having a bowel movement.
 Sex may be difficult or painful.
 Cancer may come back, even with treatment.
 Cervical cancer can spread to other body areas, such as the bladder.
 You may also develop a blood clot in your arm or leg.
-This may become life-threatening.
+This may travel to your heart or lungs and become life-threatening.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.